Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Methodology

 Our goal is to investigate a strategy for improving the computational efficiency of contrastive learning of visual representations by leveraging the available supervised information during pre-training.
-We explore a contrastive approach for utilizing available labels.
+Here we explore a contrastive approach for utilizing available labels, but we also include additional numerical evaluations with a cross-entropy loss and a parametric classifier in Section~\ref{sec:experiments}.